Vitor Gabriel (footballer, born 2000)

-Vitor Gabriel Claudino Rego Ferreira (born 20 January 2000), commonly known as Vitor Gabriel, is a Brazilian footballer who currently plays for Campeonato Brasileiro Série B club Ceará, on loan from Flamengo.
+Vitor Gabriel Claudino Rego Ferreira (born 20 January 2000), commonly known as Vitor Gabriel, is a Brazilian footballer who currently plays for K League 1 club Gangwon FC.

 Career

 Flamengo

 On 16 October 2019, Vitor Gabriel played his first Campeonato Brasileiro Série A match against Fortaleza at Castelão, he replaced Gerson on the 46th minute and netted an assist to Reinier score the winning goal, Flamengo won 2–1.

 On 14 December 2022, Vitor Gabriel extended his contract for another six months until 30 June 2024 and then loaned to Ceará for the 2023 season.

 Braga (loan)

 On 28 January 2020, Vitor Gabriel was loaned to Portuguese club Braga through the end of 2020.

 Juventude (loan)

 On 4 January 2022, Juventude signed a one-year loan deal with Vitor Gabriel until 31 December 2022.

 Ceará (loan)

 On 14 December 2022, Vitor Gabriel signed on loan with Ceará until 31 December 2023.